 Cost of Living in Canada: Transportation Expenses

-Transportation is a significant part of living costs in Canada, with options varying depending on the city.
-On average, students can expect to spend between USD 60 – 110 per month on public transit.
-Major cities like Toronto, Vancouver, and Montreal have well-connected and reliable public transit systems, offering monthly passes that typically cost around USD 70 – 130.
-Many universities also offer discounted student transit passes, making it more affordable.
-While taxis can be costly, Uber and Lyft are widely available in Canadian cities.
-A typical short ride might cost around USD 10 – 20, though frequent use can quickly add up.
-Owning a car in Canada is more expensive, with costs ranging from USD 300 – 500/month for insurance, gas, and maintenance.
+Transportation is an important part of living costs in Canada.
+Students can cost $60 to $110 monthly on average.
+Toronto, Vancouver, Montreal and some big cities have well-connected and reliable public transit systems.
+They can offer monthly passes of $70 to $130.
+Many universities also offer discounts for student transit passes.
+While taxis can be expensive.
+For example, Uber and Lyft are widely used in Canadian cities, but usually a short ride might cost around $10 to $20.
+Driving a car in Canada is even more expensive.
+The costs would be $300 to $500 monthly for paying the insurance, gas, and maintenance.
 However, this is often unnecessary for students living in urban areas with good public transport.

 The transportation expenses in Canada are as follows: